galletteuh/ps4disasm/README.md

 Fixed a couple of typos in the item descriptions.

 Chaz will no longer say "This is terrible!" when examining the houses in Ryuon.

+Fixed map collision for Reshel, Island Cave and Elsydeon cave.